9aaryanCyberH/Enam-web-scraping/README.md

-# 🌾 ENAM Crop Price Scraper
+# 🌾 eNAAM Crop Price Scraper

 This project uses **Puppeteer** to scrape real-time crop prices from the official [eNAM](https://enam.gov.in/web/dashboard/live_price) website and provides an **Express API** to trigger the scraper and fetch the data.